-Venture Capitalists or VCs are investors who invest in the Company after the business has been run successfully for some years and they feel there is a competitive advantage in the market.
-VCs are selective in their investments and look at various aspects of the business, management, and market before investing.
-They invest a huge amount and generally take board seats and active management responsibility.
-Their role is to increase the Companies business aspects and finally list them on stock exchanges where it can be publicly traded.
+Venture Capitalists or VCs are investors who invest in the Company after the business has been run successfully for some years and they feel a competitive advantage in the market.
+VCs are selective in their investments and look at various business, management, and market aspects before investing.
+They invest a huge amount and take board seats and active management responsibility.
+Their role is to increase the Company’s business aspects and list them on stock exchanges where they can be publicly traded.

 Companies offer their shares to the general public through Initial Public Offerings or IPOs.
 IPOs act as an exit route for some founders and VCs and give a chance to public investors to invest in a growing and well-settled business.
-Shares are listed on stock exchanges and actively traded between the investors which could be retail investors or institutional investors.
+Companies list their shares on stock exchanges, and investors (who could be retail or institutional) actively trade them.

-Crowdfunding is another route by which Companies can raise funds from a group of investors in small amounts.
-Each investor invests a small amount in the business through a crowdfunding campaign run by the Company.
-The investors are generally the group of angel investors who believe in the product and the founders of the Company and would like to fund for the initial set up of the business.
+Crowdfunding is another way.
+Companies can raise funds from a group of investors in small amounts.
+Each investor invests a small amount in the business through a crowdfunding campaign the Company runs.
+The investors are generally a group of angel investors who believe in the product and the founders of the Company and would like to fund the initial setup of the business.

 Advantages of Equity Financing

-- The Company does not have enough cash, collateral or resources to raised funds from debt financing, hence equity financing is the good source of fund for the entrepreneur as the investors would take risk of the business along with the founders.
+- The company does not have enough cash, collateral, or resources to raise funds from debt financing; hence equity financing is a good source of funds for the entrepreneur as the investors would take the risk of the business along with the founders.

-- Funds can be raised through IPOs once the business is settled and has regular cash stream.
-Such funds can be used for future technological advancements.
-Equity financing helps the entrepreneurs and management of the Company to raise fund for diluted ownership and to take a business to better profitability and a higher scale.
+Companies can raise funds through IPOs once they have settled their business and have a regular cash stream.
+They can use these funds for future technological advancements.
+Equity financing helps the entrepreneurs and management of the Company to raise funds for diluted ownership and to take a business to better profitability and a higher scale.

 - Investors get ownership of the Company.
-They get better returns than other investment vehicles either from increased share price or dividends paid by the Company.
+They get better returns than other investment vehicles, either from increased share prices or dividends paid by the Company.

 Disadvantages of Equity Financing

-- Dilution of shares: Equity financing leads to dilution of the shareholding of the initial investors.
-As the funds are raised from new investors, the initial shareholders, founders lose a proportionate amount of shareholding in the Company.
+- Dilution of shares: Equity financing leads to the dilution of the shareholding of the initial investors.
+As new investors provide funds, the initial shareholders and founders lose a proportionate shareholding in the company.

-- Loss of control: As new investors are added in the Company, reduced shareholding of the founders may lead to a potential conflict of interest and leading to loss of control of their own Company.
-As investors may be involved in active management of the Company that may raise conflict on the way of doing business.
+- Loss of control: As the Company adds new investors, the founders’ reduced shareholding may lead to a potential conflict of interest and loss of control of their own Company.
+The active involvement of investors in the management of the Company may also create conflicts in the way of doing business.

-- Time and effort: Potential investors spend a lot of time in due diligence of the Company before investing.
-They look for a business plan, sales and profit forecasting, market conditions and need to be sure whether their investment will be safe, secure and profitable.
-Thus, it is time-consuming for the entrepreneurs who are out seeking the funds and also focussing on their business.
+- Time and effort: Potential investors spend a lot of time in the Company’s due diligence before investing.
+They look for a business plan, sales and profit forecasting, and market conditions and must ensure their investment will be safe, secure, and profitable.
+Thus, it is time-consuming for entrepreneurs who are out seeking funds and also focussing on their business.

-Equity financing is a mode of financing for the Company where it takes funds from the investors through the sale of shares.
+Equity financing is a mode of financing for the Company where it takes funds from the investors by selling shares.
 The Company can issue a different variety of shares to different investors.
-However, the investors do understand that the returns from such investments are not fixed as in debt financing where the funds are borrowed for a stipulated time and at predefined interest rates.
+However, investors understand that such investments do not offer fixed returns like debt financing, where they borrow funds for a stipulated time and at predefined interest rates.

-This has been a guide to Equity Financing.
-Here we have discussed different types of Equity Financing and its sources with the help of examples.
-Also, we discussed the advantages and disadvantages of Equity Financing.
+This is a guide to equity financing.
+Here we have discussed different types of equity financing and its sources with the help of examples with advantages and disadvantages.
 You may also take a look at some of the useful articles here: